nilaysriv/Arch-Install/README.md

 echo hostnamehere > /etc/hostname

 # Enable ILoveCandy + Colour support in pacman
-nano /etc/pacman.conf
-# uncomment "#Color"
-# add "ILoveCandy" in the misc options part on a new line below "#VerbosePkgLists"
+nano /etc/pacman.conf 	// uncomment "#Color" and add "ILoveCandy" in the misc options part on a new line below "#VerbosePkgLists"

 # Enable multilib for 32bit applications
-nano /etc/pacman.conf
-# uncomment "#[multilib]"
-# uncomment "#Include = /etc/pacman.d/mirrorlist"
+nano /etc/pacman.conf 	// uncomment "#[multilib]" and "#Include = /etc/pacman.d/mirrorlist"

 pacman -Syu

 # Setup Users (username is the user, change to the name that is required)